shaneutt/wg-ai-gateway/proposals/7-payload-processing.md

 ## Goals

-* Ensure declarative APIs and standards exist for adding Payload Processors to HTTP requests and responses on Kubernetes.
+* Ensure that declarative APIs, standards, and guidance on best practices exist for adding Payload Processors to HTTP requests and responses on Kubernetes.
-* Ensure documentation exists for developers to more easily build their implementations of Payload Processors according to the standards.
+* Ensure that there is adequate documentation for developers to be able to easily build implementations of Payload Processors according to the standards.
-* Support composability, pluggability and ordered processing of Payload Processors.
+* Support composability, pluggability, and ordered processing of Payload Processors.
 * Ensure the APIs can provide clear and easily observable defaulting behavior.
 * Ensure the APIs can provide clear and obvious runtime behavior.